 San Francisco - Oakland Bay Bridge in California.
-Images courtesy Wikipedia (left) and Weidlinger (right).
+Courtesy Wikipedia (left).

 The Bay Bridge was the largest public construction contract in California’s history and one of the most challenging ever undertaken in the United States.
 The design process began with a competition between two bridge types: a suspension bridge and a cable-stayed bridge, each developed to a preliminary stage (30%) and compared for earthquake reliability, cost, construction risk and aesthetics.
 The bridge needed to be architecturally consistent with the twin suspension bridges to the east, the hills on both ends of the structure and the skyway to Oakland.
 A major challenge was the need to complete the structure before another major earthquake occurs, while maintaining traffic during construction.